FYP-25-S4-19/My-Pregnancy/README.md

 #### Managing Python Dependencies

-If you ever need to install or uninstall a new Python package during development, make sure that you first activate a virtual environment _(venv)_, and then update the `requirements.txt` after
+_If you ever need to install or uninstall a new Python package during development, make sure that you first activate your virtual environment_

-1. **[First time]** Create venv: `python -m venv venv`
-2. Activate venv _(do this BEFORE installing new libraries)_
-   - Linux/MacOS: `source venv/bin/activate`
-   - Windows CMD: `venv\Scripts\Activate.bat`
-3. `pip install` or `pip uninstall` packages/libraries as necessary...
-4. Update requirement list: `pip freeze > requirements.txt`
-5. Deactivate venv: `deactivate`
+Adding packages: `uv add <MY_PACKAGE>`
+Removing packages: `uv remove <MY_PACKAGE>`
+Sync up with lockfile: `uv sync`

 #### Testing